toddobryan/turnin/src/test_analysis/resources/apcsp-final.md

 @
 Pictures served across the web
 @
-C
-@@Data-8
+Lossy compression gives up some details in order to save space.
+That's not a problem for pictures and audio, usually, since our brains don't miss the details.
+But getting even one character in a computer program wrong could break the program.
+You have to compress text for computer programs using lossless compression.
+@@Data-8,B
 You want to create a website with photos and are trying to decide whether to use lossy compression.
 Which of these is true?
 @
 Lossy compression algorithms reduce the file size, but they can only reduce up to 10% of the file size.
 @
 Lossy compression algorithms reduce the file size, but the compression is irreversible, so you need to store the original images if you ever want to display the photos at a higher quality.
 @
 Lossy compression algorithms reduce the file size, but your users will be unhappy because the images will clearly be lower quality.
 @
 Lossy compression algorithms don't reduce the file size, but they do appear to download faster because of some neat tricks.
 @
 Using lossy compression ensures that users can see the original quality of the photos you post.
 @
-B
-@@Data-9
+Lossy compression gives up some detail in exchange for saving on space.

+  * "only reduce up to 10%" is nonsense.
+You can reduce as much as you want, if you're willing to give up detail.
+(At some point, however, you've probably lost all the value.)
+  * "but the compression is irreversible" is true.
+This is the problem with lossy compression.
+  * "your users will be unhappy" The key word in this answer is "clearly".
+    If you try to compress too much, you could make your users unhappy, but almost all the images we see on the web have been compressed and most people don't care.
+  * "don't reduce the file size" is nonsense designed to appeal to conspiracy theorists.
+  * "users can see the original quality" is exactly what lossy compression doesn't do.

+@@Data-9,B
 Which of the following is true of lossy compression?
 @
-You can reverse it to produce the original data?
+You can reverse it to produce the original data.
 @
 You can compress the size as much as you want, as long as you are willing to give up more and more detail.
 @
 It's very useful for important data, like the text of books or medical records.
 @